 The Best Things to Do in Big Sky Montana

-We visited Big Sky in the summer (side note, I genuinely didn’t want to leave and still haven’t stopped raving about it — over a year later), as part of a mini Montana road trip that also included Yellowstone National Park and Jackson Hole, Wyoming.
+We first visited Big Sky in the summer.
+Side note, I genuinely didn’t want to leave and still haven’t stopped raving about that trip — years later.
+It was part of a mini Montana road trip that also included Yellowstone National Park and Jackson Hole, Wyoming.

-Uplands Trail, Beehive Basin, and Ousel Falls Trail are some of the more popular Big Sky hiking trails.
+Uplands Trail, Beehive Basin Trail, and Ousel Falls Trail are some of the more popular Big Sky hikes.
 There are dozens to choose from, but you can hike these three year-round and they’re easily accessible from town.
+In fact, there’s a path from town directly to the Ousel Falls trailhead!

 Alternatively, snowshoeing is another one of the best things to do in Big Sky Montana in winter and spring.
 Check out Grizzly Outfitters at Big Sky Resort for rentals.

-My picks for the best winter hiking boots for women
+Our top picks for women’s winter hiking boots

-My picks for the best winter hiking boots for men
+Our picks for the best men’s winter hiking boots

 3. Mountain Biking & Fat Biking

-Big Sky mountain biking is almost as famous as its skiing.
-In fact, it’s a world-renowned mountain biking destination…in the summer.
+Big Sky mountain biking is almost as renowned as its skiing.
+In fact, it’s a world-famous mountain biking destination…in the summer.
 But have you ever tried to ride a regular bike on snow and ice?
-I wouldn’t recommend it.
+We wouldn’t recommend it.

 4. Fly Fishing

-Fun fact: Only a handful of U.S. states have officially-designated Blue Ribbon fisheries.
+Fun fact: Only a handful of U.S. states have officially-designated Blue-Ribbon trout streams.
 Montana is one of them.

 A Blue Ribbon designation means the fish and water are exceptionally high quality.
-Big Sky actually has several Blue Ribbon fisheries at its doorstep: the Madison, Gallatin (where A River Runs Through It was filmed), and Yellowstone Rivers.
+Big Sky actually has several Blue-Ribbon trout streams at its doorstep: the Madison River, Gallatin River (where A River Runs Through It was filmed), and Yellowstone River.

-While fly fishing is commonly associated with summertime, it’s actually also a favorite among locals for things to do in Big Sky Montana in winter.
-Western Montana is true untamed wilderness, so regardless of the season, I highly recommend hiring a professional fly fishing guide.
+While fly fishing is commonly associated with summertime, it’s actually also a local favorite among things to do in Big Sky Montana in winter.
+Western Montana is true untamed wilderness, so regardless of the season, we highly recommend hiring a professional fly fishing guide.

 Big Sky weather can also be unpredictable, so dress appropriately and maybe even consider investing in waders and neoprene socks.